yuhsuanlu/WebProject/README.md

 # WebProject
-Integrated Google Maps API to retrieve city-specific date and time, with customizable time format options.
+A web app that Integrates Google Maps API to retrieve city-specific date and time, with customizable time format options.
+Tech Stacks: JavaScript, HTML, and CSS.